diptadeepray/remote_patient_monitoring_system/README.md

-# Patient Monitoring System
+# Patient Monitoring and Alert System

-A comprehensive **Patient Monitoring System** that enables real-time monitoring of vital signs and environmental conditions for both local and remote patients.
+In the rapidly evolving field of healthcare, the integration of technology has become imperative to improve patient outcomes, enhance the efficiency of medical services, and reduce healthcare costs.
+The primary objective of this **Patient Monitoring System** is to ensure the timely and accurate collection of critical physiological data, such as heart rate, blood oxygen levels, and body temperature for both local and remote patients.
+This data is crucial for the early detection of potential health issues, allowing for prompt intervention and thereby improving patient prognosis.
+Traditional methods of monitoring, which often rely on periodic manual checks, are prone to delays and inaccuracies.
+In contrast, an IoT-based monitoring system can provide continuous, real-time data, significantly enhancing the quality of patient care.

 The system leverages IoT technologies, integrating various sensors, microcontrollers, and protocols to ensure timely alerts and data-driven decision-making.

 ## Features
-- **Vital Sign Monitoring**: Measures blood oxygen saturation (SpO2) and heart rate (BPM) using the **MAX30100 sensor**.
+- **Vital Sign Monitoring**:
+  - Measures **SpO2** (blood oxygen saturation level) and **BPM** (heart rate) using the **MAX30100 sensor**.
-- **Local Environment Monitoring**: Tracks temperature, humidity, and gas levels using:
+  - Alerts triggered if SpO2 or BPM values fall outside safe thresholds.
+- **Environmental Monitoring**:
-  - **DHT11** sensor for temperature and humidity.
+  - Tracks room **temperature**, **humidity**, and **smoke levels** using **DHT11** and **MQ-135 sensors**.
+  - Alerts activated for abnormal temperature, humidity, or smoke levels.
+- **Data Communication**:
+  - Uses **I2C protocol** for local sensor communication.
+  - Transmits data over the internet using **ESP8266 NodeMCU** and the **MQTT protocol**.
-  - **MQ-2** sensor for gas detection.
+- **Display and Alert for Medical Staff**:
-- **Remote Monitoring**: Employs a **Raspberry Pi** with additional sensors to monitor environmental conditions at a remote location.
+  - Displays SpO2 and BPM readings on a **16x2 LCD**.
-- **Alerts**: Buzzer triggers when vital or environmental readings exceed safe thresholds.
+  - Activates a buzzer if readings are outside safe thresholds.
-- **Data Transmission**: Uses **NodeMCU** and the **MQTT protocol** for seamless communication between devices.

 ## System Architecture
-The project consists of two main setups:
+The system consists of three interconnected components:

-1. **Local Monitoring**
-   - Components: Arduino, DHT11, MQ-2, MAX30100.
+### 1. **Patient-Side NodeMCU**
+- **Inputs**:
+  - MAX30100 sensor for SpO2 and BPM.
+  - DHT11 sensor for temperature and humidity.
+  - MQ-135 sensor for smoke detection.
+- **Outputs**:
+  - Activates a buzzer for abnormal SpO2, BPM, temperature, humidity, or smoke levels.
+- **Communication**:
-   - Communication: NodeMCU with MQTT.
+  - Transmits SpO2 and BPM readings to the doctor-side NodeMCU via MQTT.

+### 2. **Doctor-Side NodeMCU**
+- **Inputs**:
+  - Receives SpO2 and BPM readings via MQTT.
+- **Outputs**:
+  - Displays readings on a **16x2 LCD**.
+  - Activates a buzzer if SpO2 or BPM values are outside safe thresholds.

+### 3. **Environmental Monitoring with Arduino**
+- **Inputs**:
-   - Alerts: Buzzer for critical conditions.
+  - DHT11 sensor for temperature and humidity.

-2. **Remote Monitoring**
-   - Components: Raspberry Pi, additional environmental sensors.
-   - Communication: MQTT for data transmission.
+  - MQ-135 sensor for smoke detection.
+- **Outputs**:
-   - Alerts: Buzzer for emergencies.
+  - Activates a buzzer for abnormal environmental readings.

 ## Technologies Used
-- **Microcontrollers**: Arduino, NodeMCU.
+- **Microcontrollers**: ESP8266 NodeMCU, Arduino.
-- **Single-Board Computer**: Raspberry Pi.
-- **Sensors**: MAX30100, DHT11, MQ-2, additional gas sensors.
+- **Sensors**:
+  - **MAX30100**: Measures SpO2 and BPM.
+  - **DHT11**: Measures temperature and humidity.
+  - **MQ-135**: Detects smoke levels.
+- **Protocols**:
-- **Protocols**: MQTT for lightweight and reliable communication.
+  - **I2C**: Local sensor communication.
+  - **MQTT**: Data transmission between NodeMCU modules.
+- **Display**: 16x2 LCD.
-- **Programming Languages**: C/C++, Python.
+- **Programming Languages**: C/C++, Arduino IDE.

 ## How It Works
+1. **Vital Monitoring**:
-1. The **MAX30100 sensor** monitors SpO2 and BPM and sends the data to the NodeMCU.
+   - The **MAX30100 sensor** connected to the patient-side NodeMCU measures SpO2 and BPM.
-2. Environmental sensors (DHT11, MQ-2) gather data and transmit it to the monitoring system via MQTT.
-3. For remote monitoring, the Raspberry Pi subscribes to MQTT topics and processes incoming data.
-4. If abnormal readings are detected, a buzzer alerts the caretaker or healthcare provider.
+   - If readings are abnormal, the NodeMCU activates a buzzer and sends the data to the doctor-side NodeMCU over MQTT.
+2. **Doctor-Side Monitoring**:
+   - The doctor-side NodeMCU receives the readings, displays them on a **16x2 LCD**, and activates a buzzer for abnormal readings.
+3. **Environmental Monitoring**:
+   - The **DHT11** and **MQ-135 sensors** connected to the Arduino measure room temperature, humidity, and smoke levels.
+   - If environmental conditions are unsuitable, the Arduino triggers another buzzer to alert the patient.

 ## Use Cases
-- **Hospitals**: Monitor multiple patients and environments.
+- **Hospitals**: Monitor patient vitals and room conditions remotely.
-- **Home Care**: Track health parameters of individuals in remote areas.
+- **Home Care**: Ensure patient safety in local and remote environments.
-- **Elderly Care**: Real-time monitoring for proactive healthcare.
+- **Emergency Alerts**: Enable timely intervention by medical staff.

 ## Installation and Setup
 1. Clone this repository: